 This is the most well known of the high-speed trains.
 The Eurostar travels at speeds of up to 300kmh (186 mph) on high-speed lines, and covers the distance between London and France in 3 hours.
 In addition, the Eurostar travels to Brussels, Calais and special ski locations.
 Eurail passes are not valid on these trains.
 However, Eurail Pass holders do pay a reduced fare of 75% of full price in 1st class, or 65% in 2nd class.

-The most common train between Paris and Amsterdam.
-Ticket and Eurail Pass holders are welcomed with only a small supplement.
+Thalys is the most common train between Paris and Amsterdam.
+Ticket and Eurail Pass holders are welcome onboard and only pay a small extra fee.
 Passes must cover the entire sector of travel.

 ICE Austria - Germany - Switzerland

 At a top speed of 280kmh (174mph), the ICE trains connect major German cities on 7 lines at hourly intervals, including some that go to Switzerland.
 ICE trains have in-seat video screens, integral audio system, plugs for laptop notebooks and telecommunication zone areas for clear cell-phone reception as well as public payphones.
 Panoramic lounges are also available.
 Ticket and Eurail Pass holders are welcomed with no extra charge.
 Reservations are not required, but encouraged for groups and during peak periods.

 This train is the fastest of the high-speed lines, with record speed of 515kmh (320mph).
 A new extension has been added to the TGV lines for June 2001.
 TGV Mediterranee, will reduce travel time from Paristo, Marseille, Avignon, and Montpellier.
 Eurail Pass and Ticket holders are welcome and pay only the reservation fee.